jyotika-analyst/VECRA-Compliance-Dashboard/README.md

 ## Recommendations

-- Prioritise QA7 — accounts for ~29% of non-compliance across both service types
+- QA7 may warrant closer monitoring due to its consistently high concentration of non-compliance (accounts for ~29% of non-compliance across both service types)
-- Increase QA2 monitoring — together with QA7, over 54% of non-compliance is in these two areas
+- QA2 may benefit from additional regulatory attention together with QA7 (over 54% of non-compliance is in these two areas)
 - Targeted FDC support for QA3 — physical environment non-compliance significantly higher for family day care
 - Reduce QA6 burden — lowest non-compliance for CBC and it is 2.67% for FDC— resources can be reallocated